CrumpLab/CrumpLab.github.io/courses/experimentalFall2017/index.md

 The ability to verbally communicate information is incredibly important, and it is a skill that requires practice.
 You will be given instruction during the labs and lectures about how to improve your presentation skills.
 Your first presentation will be a 5 minute individual presentation, and the second will be a 10 minute group presentation.

 ### Do I get to run my own experiment?
 YES.
 The lab is divided into projects and papers.
-For the first two papers you will be running predifned experiments on a computer.
+For the first two papers you will be running predefined experiments on a computer.
 The third and final paper involves a group project where you will work with your group to come up with your own research project.
 However, before you join your group, you will create your own idea for a research project and propose your project to the class (this is your 5 minute individual presentation).

 For all of the lab projects you will be asked to create, implement, and analyze experimental procedures in class.